lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Getting_Started_Linux.md

 ### Nixos

-For nixos users there is a already a package since the **22.05** release.
-Because this is a very fast developing project the version is nixpkgs is always lacking behind a little bit.
+For nixos users there is a already a package since the **nixos-22.05** release.
+Lingua-franca developes quite rapidly so the version packaged for nixpkgs may lack behind.

 ```
     nix-shell -p lingua-franca